 Right now, I’m at work on my first book project, At All Costs: Extralegal Violence and Liberal Democracy in US Culture, which examines extralegal violence not as a lawless force that threatened US liberal-democratic governance but instead as emerging from and further entrenching the conditions that governance set.

-My work appears in Callaloo, Nineteenth-Century Literature, and Studies in American Naturalism, and my edited collection, Reading Confederate Monuments, is under contract with the University Press of Mississippi.
+My work appears in Callaloo, Nineteenth-Century Literature, and Studies in American Naturalism, and my edited collection, Reading Confederate Monuments, is forthcoming with the University Press of Mississippi.